 |Median Household Income||$146,563|

 Nolensville is a quaint community with plenty of activities for kids to enjoy.
-Located in Middle Tennessee along the Cumberland Plateau, there are tons of outdoor activities available year-round, including golfing, fishing, hiking, mountain biking, camping, swimming, boating, golfing, hunting, and cross-country skiing.
+Located in Middle Tennessee along the Cumberland Plateau, many outdoor activities are available year-round, including golfing, fishing, hiking, mountain biking, camping, swimming, boating, golfing, hunting, and cross-country skiing.

 A visit to the nearby Tennessee State Fairgrounds or the Nolensville Zoo will make for an exciting day out.
 Take a ride on the country’s oldest train, the Nolensville Railroad, for a fun afternoon.
 Kids can also visit the Nolensville Country Club, where they can play golf, tennis, and mini-golf.